Strategic Initiatives

 Introduction

-The Department of Veterinary Medicine, University of Maryland-College Park and the Maryland Campus of the Virginia-Maryland College of Veterinary Medicine (VMCVM) are one and the same unit, housed in the Avrum Gudelsky Veterinary Center, University of Maryland, College Park, Maryland.
-The department was established in 1897 and served as an instructional facility until the addition of the research program in 1917.
-In 1990, the Maryland Campus of the VMCVM was dedicated.
-Throughout its existence, the Department has performed ground-breaking research in animal health and has become internationally renowned for research in animal diseases.
+The Department of Veterinary Medicine, University of Maryland-College Park, and the Maryland Campus of the Virginia-Maryland College of Veterinary Medicine (VMCVM) are the same unit housed in the Avrum Gudelsky Veterinary Center, University of Maryland, College Park, Maryland.
+The Department was established in 1897 and initially served as an instructional facility until the addition of the research program in 1917.
+A generous donation from Avrum Gudelsky Fund allowed the building construction to house this Department in 1987.
+In 1990, the Maryland Campus of the VMCVM was dedicated to the Avrum Gudelsky Veterinary Center.
+Throughout its existence, the Department has performed ground-breaking research in animal health and has become internationally renowned for research in animal and zoonotic diseases.
+From 2023, The Department will expand its research interests to Biomedical Sciences, Clinical Sciences, and Infectious Diseases.

-In the last five years, great strides have been made in the Department's contribution to animal and human health.
-The current department comprises tenured/tenure-track faculty, professional-track faculty, postdoctoral fellows, graduate students and administrative and technical staff members.
-The department's activities include research, teaching and extension/outreach, with a particular emphasis on investigation of disease pathogenesis, host immune responses and vaccine development for infectious diseases.
-The department now ranks in the top tier of animal health research in the nation, consistently producing new discoveries in the areas of virology, immunology, epidemiology, parasitology, bacteriology, mycology of animal and public health by outstanding scientists and teachers utilizing state-of-the-art facilities and equipment.
-Our graduates are highly placed at prestigious institutions throughout the United States and elsewhere.
-This department is committed to the success and well-being of its faculty, postdoctoral fellows, students and staff.
+The Department has made significant contributions to animal and public health.
+The current Department comprises tenured/tenure-track faculty, professional-track faculty, postdoctoral fellows, graduate students, and administrative and technical staff members.
+The Department's activities include research, teaching, and extension/outreach, particularly investigating microorganisms, pathogenesis, host immune responses, and vaccine development for infectious diseases.
+The Department now ranks in the top tier of animal health research in the nation, consistently producing novel discoveries in the areas of virology, immunology, epidemiology, parasitology, bacteriology, and mycology of animal and public health by outstanding scientists and teachers utilizing state-of-the-art facilities and equipment.
+Our graduates are highly placed at prestigious institutions throughout the United States and worldwide.
+This Department is committed to the success and well-being of its faculty, staff, visiting scholars, postdoctoral fellows, graduate students, and Doctor of Veterinary Medicine (DVM) students.

-This is a new Strategic Plan, developed after much discussion and input from the entire department faculty, and is the standard by which our department will function for the next five years.
-We believe that this new plan will provide us with the guidance necessary to accomplish our future goals, to raise our unit to an even higher level of excellence, and to lead the University to a ranking in the top tier of research universities in the nation.
-The plan also aligns with the principles and objectives outlined in the College and the University of Maryland Strategic Plan.
+This 2023 strategic plan is modified from earlier versions after much discussion and input from the entire department faculty and staff.
+It is the standard by which our Department will function for the next five years.
+This strategic plan will provide us with the guidance necessary to accomplish our future goals, raise our unit to an even higher level of excellence, and lead the University to a ranking in the top tier of research universities nationwide.
+The plan also aligns with the principles and objectives outlined in the College of Agriculture and Natural Resources and the University of Maryland Strategic Plans.

 Vision

-During the next five years, the department will become more internationally recognized for providing excellent educational programs, conducting innovative research in animal and/or zoonotic infectious diseases and biomedicine and serving as a catalyst for the dissemination of new knowledge and biotechnology in fields with high global impact.
+During the next five years, the Department will become more internationally recognized for providing excellent educational programs, conducting innovative research in animal and zoonotic infectious diseases, biomedical and clinical sciences, and serving as a catalyst for disseminating new knowledge and biotechnology in relevant fields with high global impact.

 Strengths

-The Department of Veterinary Medicine is nationally and internationally recognized for its outstanding research and extension programs.
-Our faculty have forged partnerships with federal institutions, universities, and private companies, from which they derive a steady continuum of sizeable contracts and grants to further their research in animal and human diseases.
+The Department of Veterinary Medicine is internationally recognized for its outstanding research programs.
+Our faculty have forged partnerships with federal institutions, universities, research institutions, corporations, and companies, from which they derive a steady stream of sizable contracts and grants to further their research in animal and human diseases.

-The quality of our educational and research programs is known across the nation and globally and is fueled by a dedicated and highly-skilled faculty who are well-renowned for their outstanding research.
+The quality of our educational and extension programs is known across the nation and the world.
+These programs complement the outstanding research conducted by dedicated and high-caliber faculty in the Department.

 Organizational Structure